jmuganga54/React-Front-To-Back/02.React Basics & JSX/README.md

     )
 ```
 > The above code will work, but when we see on the console,in our browser, we will see an error `Invalid DOM property class`.
 Did you mean class name?.
 So classes, it's basically a reserved word.
-So we can't use a class attribute here instead in React, or I should sya in JSX, we use `className` instead of `class`.
+So we can't use a class attribute here instead in React, or I should say in JSX, we use `className` instead of `class`.
 >
 ```
  return (
      <div className = 'container'>
         <h1 > My App </h1>
-        <p> Hellow </p>
+        <p> Hello </p>
     </div>

     )